jennafrancis/move/spec.md

   ActiveRecord validations raise errors when inputs are invalid

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
 - [x] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate - partial for reviews